mendix/docs/content/en/docs/refguide9/general/install.md

     | [2.37.1](https://github.com/git-for-windows/git/releases/tag/v2.37.1.windows.1) | [2.41.0](https://github.com/git-for-windows/git/releases/tag/v2.41.0.windows.3) |

 * [Microsoft Edge WebView2 Evergreen Runtime (x64 or ARM64) (Evergreen Standalone Installer version)](https://developer.microsoft.com/en-us/microsoft-edge/webview2/)
-* For Mendix Studio Pro 9.24.0 and above – [Gradle 7.6 or above](https://services.gradle.org/distributions/gradle-7.6-bin.zip)
+* For Mendix Studio Pro 9.24.0 and above – [Gradle 7.6 or above](https://gradle.org/install/#manually) with Gradle extracted to the parent directory of the folder where Studio Pro is installed (usually `C:\Program Files\Mendix`) instead of `C:\Gradle`.

 Based on the error message you get from the installer you can decide to install a single prerequisite, or you can try to manually install them all.